 Toronto Community Housing selects Daniels as development partner after public RFP process

 City Council passes Social Development Plan, developed with residents

 Phase 3 construction begins

 Phase 3 completed (estimated)

-- The most recent tenant update meeting was held on September 24, 2014.
-Click on the following links to see the update meeting presentation and the tenant newsletter.
+- The most recent tenant update meeting was held on January 20, 2015.
+Click on the following link to see the update meeting presentation.

 - The resident relocation process for residents in Phase 3 of the revitalization is underway.
 The Toronto Community Housing Relocation Office is open in Regent Park at 61 Cole Street.
 This office provides residents with on-site access to the staff that will be supporting resident relocation.

 If you are interested in finding out more about purchasing a unit in this development, please contact our development partner, Daniels.